Fine-grained Analysis of Non-parametric Estimation for Pairwise Learning: Main Results

-\begin{remark} Besides ranking and pairwise least squares regression, our results can also be applied to learning problems whose predictor is independent of the order of input sample pairs, e.g., the metric learning and the similarity learning problems.
+Besides ranking and pairwise least squares regression, our results can also be applied to learning problems whose predictor is independent of the order of input sample pairs, e.g., the metric learning and the similarity learning problems.
 Let us show how to apply Theorem~\ref{thm:oracle} to metric learning problems.
 In distance metric learning, we aim to learn a Mahalanobis distance $f(x,x') = (x-x')^\top M (x-x')$, where $M \in \mathbb{S}^{d}_+$ is a positive semi-definite matrix.
 Let $\tau(y,y')$ be a function of labels such that $\tau(y,y') = 1$ if $y = y'$ and $\tau(y,y')=-1$ else.
 The performance of $f$ on a sample pair $(z,z')$ is measured by a loss function $\ell\big(\tau(y,y)(f(x,x') - b)\big)$, where $b>0$ is a bias term and $\ell$ is a convex and Lipschitz loss.
 The hypothesis space here is typically set to be $\calH = \{(x-x')^\top M (x-x'): M \in\mathbb{S}^d_+, \|M\| \le \eta\}$, where $\|\cdot\|$ denotes a regularization norm.
 Since the Mahalanobis distance and the function $\tau$ are both symmetric, then \eqref{eq:symmetry} holds.
 In addition, it's easy to verify that Assumptions~$\ref{assump:uniformly_bounded}$ and $\ref{assump:Lipschitz}$ hold by noting that $y$ is assumed to be bounded, and $\beta = 0$ due to the uniform boundedness of the hypothesis space.
-Note $\calH$ is a bounded subset of a finite-dimensional space, Theorem~\ref{thm:oracle} provides an oracle inequality for metric learning problems under Assumption~\ref{assump:cover1}. \end{remark}
+Note $\calH$ is a bounded subset of a $p$-dimensional linear function space (with $p=d(d+1)/2$).
+Then, Assumption~\ref{assump:cover1} holds with $V_1=V_2=d(d+1)/2$.
+Consequently, Theorem~\ref{thm:oracle} yields an oracle inequality for metric learning in which the estimation error term scales as $O(1/\sqrt{n})$.